SRI-CSL/radler/examples/ardupilot/etb2/README.rst

 This demo shows how to write an ETB2 script for the Radler build.
 ETB2 is a framework for defining and executing distributed workflows that produce claims supported by evidence.
 ETB2 uses Datalog as the workflow scripting language.
 You can find more information and follow the instructions for ETB2 on its GitHub repository: https://github.com/SRI-CSL/ETB2.

 Once ETB2 is installed, prepare files for an ETB node in a specified directory.
 Copy the files needed for the Ardupilot example to the clean directory (e.g., *~/ETB2-radler-demo*).
 Make sure that the directory is not part of an existing repository.
+Additionally, export the ``RADLER_HOME`` environmental variable to the directory where Radler exists.

 ::

   mkdir ~/ETB2-radler-demo
   cp -r * ~/ETB2-radler-demo
-  cp ../afs.radl ~/ETB2-radler-demo
-  cp -r ../src ~/ETB2-radler-demo
+  export RADLER_HOME=/home/vagrant/radler

 Initialize an ETB node by running the ``etb2 init --path=<nodeSpec>`` command in the directory.
 Since ETB nodes are identified by their IP address and port number, you will need to provide a JSON file containing this information during the initialization step.
 After completing this step, you should see the 'claims' and 'wrappers' directories.